lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 ---------
 # Encoding-decoding genotypes

 An encoded genotype is an unidimensional array of normalized values &isinv; [0, 1].
-This encoded form is intended to be an abstract numeric equivalent to the decoded genotype.
-The purpose of encoding is to provide a representation of compositional procedures, suitable for different machine learning techniques such as evolutionary algorithms or neural networks.
+This encoded form is intended to be a pure numeric equivalent to the decoded genotype.
+The purpose of encoding is to provide an abstract representation of compositional procedures, suitable for different machine learning techniques such as evolutionary algorithms or neural networks.

 ---------
 ## Conversion table for genotypes